 24. Two-Strand Twists for Busy Moms

-If you’re a mother with a busy schedule or with many heads of hair to style, two-strand twists is an excellent styling option.
+If you’re a mother with a busy schedule or with many heads of hair to style, two-strand twists are excellent styling options.
 They are so easy to do and very quick to take down.
 They also help your hair to retain moisture so that it stays healthy and grows longer.

 After applying a leave-in conditioner and sealing, proceed to style with a twisting cream like Camille Rose Naturals Almond Jai Twisting Butter.